Frequently Asked Questions

 The average trip taken on the Fruit Loop is 1 day.
 However, you can spend as little as a morning or as long as 2 days exploring the Fruit Loop's unique offerings.
 A longer stay gives you time to spend one or two nights in the valley enjoying the marvelous picnic areas, hiking trails, unique towns, and comfortable lodgings.

-Printed copies of an an easy-to-follow Hood River County Fruit Loop Map that lists Fruit Loop farms, attractions, and individual operating hours, are available at the Hood River Visitor's Center off Exit 63 on I-84 and at Fruit Loop locations.
-Some lodging and restaurants also have printed maps.
+Printed copies of an easy-to-follow Hood River Fruit Loop Map that lists Fruit Loop farms, attractions, and individual operating hours, are available at the Fruit Loop farmstand locations.
+You may also print your own version here.